Codes of Ethics &

 3.1 EAPTI-GPTIM students have to get ethics approval from the Ethics Committee following feedback and assent by their tutor/s, when research involves human participants.
 In the case of EAPTI-GPTIM staff who are undertaking such research, approval from the Ethics Committee is required.

-3.2 In order to apply for a research ethics approval applicants should complete the EAPTI-GPTIM application form for research ethics approval.
+3.2 In order to apply for ethical approval of the research, applicants should complete the EAPTI-GPTIM Application Form for Research Ethics Approval found in the link below.

 3.3 All applicants have to attach their research proposals.
 Students' research proposals have to be approved and signed by their mentors/tutors.